azuredevops619/MCW-Intelligent-analytics/Whiteboard-design-session/WDS-student-guide-Intelligent-analytics.md

 _Q&A Bot_

-1. What Azure services would you recommend Adventure Works use for creating a Q&A bot?
+1. What Azure services would you recommend AdventureWorks use for creating a Q&A bot?

 _Message search_